 Schloss Fürstenau, Renaissance castle in Steinbach, Michelstadt, Germany.

-Schloss Fürstenau is a moated castle with four round corner towers and a trapezoidal floor plan situated near the Mümling River in the Odenwald region.
-The grounds include the main building alongside service structures and maintained gardens that invite visitors to walk around the property.
+Schloss Fürstenau is a moated castle with four round corner towers and a trapezoidal floor plan, set near the Mümling River in the Odenwald region of Germany.
+The property includes a main building, outbuildings, and tended gardens that visitors can walk through.

-The fortress was built in the 14th century by Kurmainz to protect the nearby Steinbach Monastery.
-It received Renaissance-style modifications during the 16th and early 17th centuries.
+The castle was built in the 14th century by Kurmainz to guard the nearby Steinbach Monastery.
+In the 16th and early 17th centuries it was reshaped in Renaissance style, giving it much of the appearance it has today.

 The castle served as an administrative center for the nearby monastery and shaped community life in the region for centuries.
 This connection remains visible today in how it stands integrated within the village landscape and links to local heritage traditions.

-The courtyard and garden areas are accessible during daylight hours.
-Parking is located close to the grounds, making a visit convenient.
+The courtyard and garden areas can be visited during the day without prior planning.
+Parking is available close to the grounds, making it easy to arrive by car.

 The community of curious travelers